mrmurilo75/mrmurilo75.github.io/_projects/personal-blog/log/2024-11-15-custom-layout.md

 The *\_includes* are reusable from .md as well, so these are a solution for reusable styled pieces.
 For customization of the piece we can pass in variables.
 If we want to have content inside a styled HTML block we could use opening and closing *includes*.

+#### PBlock

+To create a reusable container with a left and right (for big screen) like the [resume] we can create 3 pieces of *includes*:

+1. PBlock-open: creates a new open tags for container and the left side
+2. PBlock-break: closes the left side and opens the right side
+3. PBlock-close: closes the left side and the container

+> PBlock because its the **P**ink Block.

 ---

 ## Roadmap